romainsacchi/carculator_bus/docs/introduction.rst

 to mixed conclusions being published in the scientific literature.
 Because the underlying calculations are kept undocumented, it is not always possible to explain the disparity in the results given by these models, which can contribute to adding confusion among the public.

-Because ``carculator_truck`` is kept **as open as possible**, the methods and assumptions behind the generation of results are easily identifiable and adjustable.
+Because ``carculator_bus`` is kept **as open as possible**, the methods and assumptions behind the generation of results are easily identifiable and adjustable.
 Also, there is an effort to keep the different modules (classes) separated, so that improving certain areas of the model is relatively easy and does not require changing extensive parts of the code.
 In that regard, contributions are welcome.

-Finally, beside being more flexible and transparent, ``carculator_truck`` provides interesting features, such as:
+Finally, beside being more flexible and transparent, ``carculator_bus`` provides interesting features, such as:

 * a stochastic mode, that allows fast Monte Carlo analyses, to include uncertainty at the vehicle level
 * possibility to override any or all of the 200+ default input vehicle parameters (e.g., load factor, drag coefficient) but also calculated parameters (e.g., driving mass).